Caleb Lawson begins his fifth season as a full-time assistant men’s basketball coach and seventh overall at Washington University in St. Louis.

 The Governors posted a 24-10 overall record, won the Ohio Valley Conference (OVC) Tournament Championship, and advanced to the NCAA Tournament.

 He was also an assistant coach at Washington University during the 2006-07 season.
-In his five seasons on Mark Edwards’ staff, the Bears have compiled a 111-29 (.793) record, captured three UAA championships, made two trips to the Final Four, and won the 2009 NCAA Division III National Championship.
+In his six seasons on Mark Edwards’ staff, the Bears have compiled a 132-36 (.786) record, captured four UAA championships, made three trips to the Final Four, and won the 2009 NCAA Division III National Championship.

 Lawson also spent three years as an assistant coach at Maryville University and won two St. Louis Intercollegiate Athletic Conference (SLIAC) Tournament Championships and participated in two NCAA Tournaments.